maaku/django-reuse/templates/project/README.txt

 To start a new Django project, begin by modifying the *.txt documentation files in the project's root directory to fit your needs.
 Then, in the root directory of the new project add a 'django' symlink to the identically named 'django' subdirectory of whichever version of Django you choose to use for this project.
 And that's it, you're done.

+Note that the newly created project is by default created with development settings.
+To enable production settings, create a 'settings_local.py' file in the 'project' directory with the following two lines:

+  DEBUG = False
+  MEDIA_SERVE = False

+The settings_local.py file will automatically be loaded after settings.py is evaluated.
+It is advised to keep settings_local.py outside of version control, and to use different versions of this file in development and production environments.

 USAGE
 -----